 A student may pursue two academic degrees simultaneously via a dual degree program.
-However, the student must be accepted into the second degree program before the completion of no more than 12 semester hours of study in the first program as required by University policy.
 Additional information is available from the Office of Student Services.
 Currently available dual degree programs are:

-MPH in Health Promotion Sciences + Master of Social Work

-MPH in Health Administration and Policy + Doctor of Medicine (While not a true dual or joint degree program, specific information is available at https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/MPH-Coursework)

-MPH in Health Administration and Policy + Juris Doctor
+- MPH in Health Promotion Sciences + Master of Social Work - MPH in Health Administration and Policy + Juris - Master of Health Administration + Juris Doctor - MS in Biostatistics + BS in Mathematics

-Master of Health Administration + Juris Doctor

-MS in Biostatistics + BS in Mathematics

-Accelerated Dual Degree Program
+Dual / Accelerated Degree Programs

 The accelerated dual degree program establishes a framework of rules by which academic units may offer students the option of earning combined bachelor's and advanced degrees in an accelerated manner.
-The program allows students with 30 hours of advanced standing credit to earn both the bachelor's and the master's degrees within three to four years of matriculation.
 Interested applicants should contact the academic programs of interest to design a degree plan.
 An example of this type of program is the BS in Mathematics / MS in Biostatistics, which is described in detail in the Department of Biostatistics and Epidemiology section of this Bulletin.